Dharam Karam: Plot

-Shankar is a hoodlum who lives in a shanty hut with his pregnant wife, Kanta, and makes a living as a career criminal.
-He prays to Lord Shiv that if he is blessed with a male child, he will ensure that the child does not take to his path, but instead grows up to a decent and honest human being.
-His wife does give birth to a baby boy, and Shankar loots the ill-gotten gains of another hoodlum named J.K.
-A furious J.K. hunts down Shankar in an attempt to abduct his son, but Shankar takes his child and switches him with one belonging to renowned stage artist, Ashok Kumar.
-Shankar gets into a scuffle with J.K. and his men, killing one of them, getting arrested, tried in Court, and being sentenced to 14 years in jail.
-Kanta passes away, while Dharam is left in the care of a wrestler, Bhim Singh, and a midwife, Ganga.
-Dharam is taught to be a hoodlum but wants to focus on becoming a singer, while Ranjit has taken to alcohol, gambling, and a life of crime under J.K. himself.
-After his discharge, Shankar finds to his delight out that Ashok has brought up Ranjit and both are stage actors.
-Then his world descends into chaos when he finds out that Ranjit is Dharam, while his very son, Ranjit has taken to a life of crime.
-Angered at Dharam, he beats him up and asks him to be a hoodlum like himself, he also beats up Ranjit and asks him to obey Ashok and follow in his footsteps.
-Watch as things spiral out of control when a vengeful J.K. abducts Shankar and holds him hostage - the ransom - the dead body of Ashok - at all costs - and the person has chosen to carry out this task is none other than Dharam!!
+Shankar is a hoodlum who lives in a shanty hut with his pregnant wife Kanta, and makes a living as a criminal.
+He prays to Lord Shiva that if he is blessed with a male child, he will ensure that the child does not take to his path but instead grow up to be a decent and honest human being.
+His wife does give birth to a baby boy named Ranjit.
+Meanwhile, Shankar loots the ill-gotten gains of another hoodlum named JK.
+A furious JK hunts down Shankar in an attempt to abduct his son, but Shankar takes his child and switches him with one belonging to renowned stage artist, Ashok Kumar.
+However, Kanta passes away.
+Shankar vows to make Ashok's son Dharam an exact criminal like him.
+He gets into a scuffle with a man, kills him and gets arrested.
+He is tried in Court and sentenced to 14 years in jail.
+Dharam is left in the care of a wrestler, Bhim Singh, and a midwife, Ganga.
+Dharam is taught to be a hoodlum but wants to become a singer under the tutelage of Ashok, while Ranjit has taken to alcohol, gambling and a life of crime under JK himself.
+After his release, Shankar finds to his horror that his plan has worked in the opposite way.
+Angered at Dharam, he beats him up and asks him to be a hoodlum like himself.
+He also beats up Ranjit and asks him to obey Ashok and follow in his footsteps.
+However, Ashok finds out about Ranjit's crimes.
+JK and Ranjit hold Shankar hostage and order Dharam to kill Ashok.
+Dharam is unable to do so.
+A fight ensues, wherein Ranjit kills JK on learning Shankar is his real father.
+Shankar initially tries to save his son and frame Dharam for the murder.
+However, he admits the entire truth when Ashok becomes mortally wounded while trying to save him from Ranjit's gunshot.
+In the end, Shankar happily watches as Ashok, Dharam and his girlfriend Basanti successfully perform a stage show, while Ranjit is tried for his crimes.